-As a simple application, consider online passwords (see NYTimes article below).
+So to apply these, consider computer passwords (see NYTimes article below).

 The article reports:

 Mr. Herley, working with Dinei Florêncio, also at Microsoft Research, looked at the password policies of 75 Web sites. ...
 They reported that the sites that allowed relatively weak passwords were busy commercial destinations, including PayPal, Amazon.com and Fidelity Investments.
 The sites that insisted on very complex passwords were mostly government and university sites.
 What accounts for the difference?
 They suggest that "when the voices that advocate for usability are absent or weak, security measures become needlessly restrictive."